dubstep-warrior/BJL/README.md

 ### `The Problem`

-A user holding token A on blockchain A is unable to pay for services on blockchain B using token A. Due to different token protocols, it is difficult for a user to transfer token A to blockchain B.
+A user holding Token A on Blockchain A is unable to pay for services on Blockchain B using Token A. Due to different token protocols, it is difficult for a user to transfer Token A to Blockchain B.

 Currently, a user has to purchase a blockchain’s native currency or currencies that use the same protocol as the blockchain to purchase decentralized app services on the same blockchain.